rardray/AUG_2018_SIMPLE_IMG_SLIDER/README.md

 - Refractor and potentially utilize Latest React Suspense feature.

 I started this project initially as just wanting to create an image carousel, but I really wanted to take and apply what I had learned about creating JWT and cookies and customize it as well as implement file serving using only node and express file serve.
-As always, practice in refactoring and UI interaction are always to priorities.
+As always, practice in refactoring and UI interaction are always top priorities.

 ### Steps to view this app: